For the past 39 years, the Lupus and Allied Diseases

-Northern New York has been providing education, support, outreach services for people with lupus and allied diseases and public awareness, advocacy & research.
+Northern New York has been providing education, support, and outreach services for people with lupus and allied public awareness, advocacy & research.

-For the Fiscal Year ending on September 30, 2015 our raised going directly to our Program Services!
+For the Fiscal Year ending on September 30, 2016 raised going directly to our Program Services!

-It is our hope that if you have lupus or another allied disease will use this website as a tool to take control and learn to live with your condition.
+It is our hope that if you have lupus or another allied disease that you will use this website as a tool to take control and learn to live with your condition.
 We realize that these diseases do not just affect an individual; they affect the entire family.
-We are here for you for you as you and your loved ones continue on your journey.
+We are here for you as you and your loved ones continue on your journey.